David Ho (oceanographer)

 David T. Ho is an American scientist who works as a professor at the University of Hawaiʻi at Mānoa.
 He is known for his work on air-sea gas transfer, mangrove carbon cycling, tracer oceanography, and ocean-based carbon dioxide removal (CDR).
+His article in the magazine Nature about how to think about the role of CDR is the most widly read writing on CDR by far, having been downloaded more than a hundred and three thousand times.
 He is often quoted in the media on CDR and climate change, and was recommended by the New York Times as a climate scientist to follow on social media.

 Ho also created the Bamboo Bike Project, with John Mutter in 2006, which has spurred growth in the number of groups and companies creating bamboo bicycles around the world.

 Academic background

 Ho obtained his A.B. in Environmental Science and Philosophy from Columbia College, Columbia University and M.A., M.Phil. and Ph.D. (with distinction) in Earth and Environmental Sciences from the Graduate School of Arts and Sciences, Columbia University in New York.
 He was awarded the Bruce C. Heezen Memorial Prize for outstanding academic and research achievement in the Earth Sciences while at Columbia.